 For appointment to the rank of Professor evaluations of teaching should be outstanding.

 iii.
 The candidate for Professor must demonstrate outstanding service contributions to the Department/Program, School, and University by addressing with strength most of the criteria listed under "c.
-Institutional Service" and "d.
-Community Service" in the sections under "2.
-Tenure".
+Service" for institutional service and for community service in the section under "2.
+Tenure" of this document.

 4. Procedures: Committee on Promotion and Tenure